 20. Explore Other Towns Around the Lake via Boat

-Once you’ve checked off all the other activities mentioned above, the last thing to do in Lake Atitlán would be to finish visiting all the towns you haven’t yet been able to explore.
+Once you’ve checked off all the other activities mentioned above, the last thing to do in Lake Atitlán would be to finish visiting all the towns you haven’t yet explored.

 While San Pedro, San Marcos, and Panajachel are the top three towns to visit around the lake, there are a handful of underrated and smaller pueblos to discover!